Nov. 26, 2013: Average rates on new credit card offers held steady this week, according to the CreditCards.com Weekly Credit Card Rate Report.

 This year, issuers have raised credit card interest rates more times than they have lowered them.
 Since Jan.
 1, for example, the national average has increased nine times and fallen just five times.

-Credit card late payments
+Credit card late payments increase slightly

 Despite slightly higher APRs on new card offers, cardholders have managed to stay on top of their bills through most of 2013.